ipinfo/sample-database/Hosted Domains/README.md

 # API Response

-As well as the database product IPinfo also provides a robust API service.
+As well as the database product, IPinfo also provides a robust API service.
 Please visit the [IPinfo Documentation](https://ipinfo.io/developers) portal to learn more.

 🔗 [Hosted Domains Documentation](https://ipinfo.io/developers/hosted-domains)